By William Cohen-Kiraly, © February 2017

 Working with Annie though, was a dream.
 Just when the other four of us were going to go with an okay show, she came up with a series of unique gags, sometimes just little tweaks, sometime whole new avenues and she turned our okay show into one I could be proud of.
 And she wasn’t kidding about how good she was with balloon animals.

-That is something I’m good at.
-I can make rocket ships, and a cat-dog from the old cartoon.
+Balloon folding is something I’m good at.
+I can make rocket ships, lions, giraffes, and cat-dog from the old cartoon.
 When I really want to impress, I’ve got a series of movable hats of all kinds.

-But Annie could actually do a peacock with individual feathers, Dory, Sebastian the Lobster, Ariel the Mermaid and every Avenger, including Dr. Strange with his cape.
+But Annie could actually do a peacock with individual feathers, all the Disney characters like Dory, Sebastian the Lobster, Ariel the Mermaid and also every Avenger, including Dr. Strange with a removable cape.

-Between the two of us and a lot of popped balloons, we got Nimrod who was already passable and Mumbo and Tumbo who needed a lot of extra help, up to speed sculpting some pretty impressive figures.
+Between the two of us and a lot of popped balloons, we got Nimrod, who was already a passable balloon artist, and Mumbo and Tumbo who needed a lot of extra help, up to speed sculpting some pretty impressive figures.
 Every once in a while, I tried to show off.
 I did a duck billed dinosaur and then Annie did the scariest T-Rex I’ve ever seen.
 I tried to do a funny Minion and she did the three girls from ‘Despicable Me’ holding hands.
-Whatever i tried, she blew me out of the water.
+Whatever I tried, she blew me out of the water.
 I like that in a woman.

 So the next day, we were already doing our sets and milling through the crowd doing magic tricks and giving away balloon animals.
 It was a great setup for me because it gave me the chance to keep an eye on BabyFace and Cornelia who…

 After the evening show, I took Annie out for dinner and a couple of drinks.
 We talked about everything, growing up as clowns, learning the business, how she left the life and how empty she felt in civilian clothes.